CiscoSecurity/tr-05-serverless-gigamon-threatinsight/README.md

   - Accepts a list of observables and filters out unsupported ones.
   - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
-  - Returns a list of objects containing those links.
+  - Returns a list of those links.

 ### Supported Types of Observables